On the topology of H(2): Abstract

 \section{Abstract}

 The space $\H(2)$ consists of pairs $(M,\omega)$, where $M$ is a Riemann surface of genus two, and $\omega$ is a holomorphic $1$-form which has only one zero of order two.
 There exists a natural action of $\C^*$ on $\H(2)$ by multiplication to the holomorphic $1$-form.
-In this paper, we single out a proper subgroup $\Gamma$ of $\Sp(4,\Z)$ generated by three elements, and show that the space $\H(2)/\C^*$ can be identified to the quotient $\Gamma\backslash\J_2$, where $\J_2$ is the Jacobian locus of Riemann surfaces of genus two in the Siegel upper half space $\mathfrak{H}_2$.
-A direct consequence of this result is that $[\mathrm{Sp}(4,\Z):\Gamma]=6$.\\
+In this paper, we single out a proper subgroup $\Gamma$ of $\Sp(4,\Z)$ generated by three elements, and show that the space $\H(2)/\C^*$ can be identified with the quotient $\Gamma\backslash\J_2$, where $\J_2$ is the Jacobian locus in the Siegel upper half space $\mathfrak{H}_2$.
+A direct consequence of this result is that $[\mathrm{Sp}(4,\Z):\Gamma]=6$.
+The group $\Gamma$ can also be interpreted as the image of the fundamental group of $\H(2)/\C^*$ in the symplectic group $\Sp(4,\Z)$.